 The flow of matter and energy

 Individuals and populations.
-Life cycles and reproduction
+Life and reproduction cycles.
+Intraspecific competition

 Interspecific competition.
 Predation

-Communities and ecosystems
+Communities and ecosystems.
+Diversity gradients

+Community structure and disruption.
 Temporal patterns and ecological succession

 Biogeography of islands.
 Dispersion and dynamics of metapopulations